parsa-epfl/cloudsuite/docs/benchmarks/data-analytics.md

 $ docker run -d --net host --volumes-from wikimedia-dataset --name data-master cloudsuite/data-analytics --master
 ```

+By default, Hadoop master node is listened on the NIC with network access.
+You can overwrite the listening address by adding `--master-ip=X.X.X.X` to change the setting.

 Start any number of Hadoop slaves with:
 ```
 $ # on VM1